 If you’re looking for a holistic, drug-free approach to healthcare, you’ll definitely want to consider seeing an osteopath in Singapore.
-Aside from treating sports injuries, back problems and stiff necks, osteopathy treatment can help with a whole range of conditions including headaches, arthritis pain, digestive issues, reflux, pregnancy aches and pains, colic in babies and more.
+Aside from treating sports injuries, back problems and stiff necks, osteopathy can help with a whole range of conditions including TMJ pain, headaches, arthritis pain, digestive issues, reflux, pregnancy aches and pains, colic in babies and more.
 Here, we talk to some of the top osteopathic clinics in Singapore about what they do, and the benefits of osteopathy.

 City Osteopathy & Physiotherapy

 City’s experienced team of over 25 practitioners includes osteopaths, physiotherapists, women’s health experts, and sports massage and lymphatic drainage therapists.
 Based across three locations in Singapore (CBD, Novena and Bukit Timah), all practitioners provide hands-on, holistic care for patients of all ages.